civilmoney/Reference-Implementation/README.md

 - A consensus-based scalable distributed P2P architecture.
 - An efficient and easy to work with messaging format.
 - End-to-end TLS between all peers and user clients.

+After a few years of no real interest from anyone, the civil money seed servers are currently offline, but it can be brought back online if anyone's interested in setting up a bunch of seed servers and they have an audience that might be interested in using it.

+Please check out the [API specifications](API.md) for technical details of the protocol.

 General Inspirations and Design Guidelines